3liz/lizmap-cadastre-module/tests/README.md

 ## Add the test data

-### PostgreSQL data
+### Majic

-You can add some data in your docker test PostgreSQL database by running the SQL `tests/sql/test_data.sql`.
+You can provide some MAJIC SQL data in the `sql/majic`.
+There isn't MAJIC SQL data by default.

 ```bash
 make import-data